cactus

 char response[1024];

-int result = cactus_complete(model, messages, response, sizeof(response), options, nullptr, nullptr);
+int result = cactus_complete(model, messages, response, sizeof(response), options, nullptr, nullptr, nullptr);

 Cactus SDKs run 500k+ weekly inference tasks in production today, try them!

-You can run these codes directly on Macbooks with Apple chips due to their design.
-Performance gain is observed in mobile devices but for testing during development, Vanilla M3 CPU-only can run Qwen3 600m INT8 at ~55 toks/sec, use the following:
+You can run these codes directly on M-series Macbooks since they are ARM-based.
+Vanilla M3 CPU-only can run Qwen3-600m-INT8 at 60-70 toks/sec, use the following:

 - Generate weights from HuggingFace model: